 There are many advantages to having a felony conviction reduced to a misdemeanor conviction, which is possible under certain circumstances in California.
 Generally, felonies are much more severe than misdemeanor crimes and thus carry harsher penalties.

 Your felony conviction can affect you for the rest of your life in ways you might not anticipate.
-Consider working with an experienced criminal defense attorney to mitigate these effects.
+Consider working with an experienced San Diego criminal lawyer to mitigate these effects.